 Abi holds a Human Genetics degree from the University of Nottingham and a Masters in International Business and Global Management from Regents University in London.

-Annabel is Senior Manager, Partners at the Mastercard Foundation Partnership for Finance in a Digital Africa.
+Annabel is Program Director at the Mastercard Foundation Partnership for Finance in a Digital Africa.

 Previously Annabel worked as a Senior Manager in the Digital Financial Services Department at MicroSave, based in Nairobi, Kenya.
 At MicroSave, Annabel’s work revolved around The Helix Institute of Digital Finance, which provides world-class, operational level training and cutting-edge research for digital finance (bank and mobile money) providers.
 During her time at MicroSave Annabel worked across Africa and Asia advising, training, and consulting various digital finance operations.
 Annabel has published a number of blogs, research reports and papers on digital finance in developing markets, that can be found on her LinkedIn page here.
 Previous to MicroSave Annabel’s background was in Marketing and Branding.